princepriyadarshi2017/Computer-vision-projects/README.md

 # About
-This a repository for Hand Tracking using python by Tarun Suresh and that me!!!!!!!
+This a repository for Hand Tracking.

 # Libraries
 The Libraries are used in this project